 According to the study of media consumption commissioned by USAID-Internews in 2019, Ukrainians most often used Facebook (11%), YouTube (4%) and VKontakte (1%).
 Only 0.2% of respondents named Twitter popular in the West.

 Social media have become an important part of the country’s media sphere.
-Newsrooms actively use different types of video production to attract audience, including live streaming on Facebook, video dispatches on their sites, etc. Each newsroom invests time and efforts to communication with their audiences on Facebook.
+Newsrooms actively use different types of video production to attract an audience, including live streaming on Facebook, video dispatches on their sites, etc. Each newsroom invests time and efforts to communicate with its audiences on Facebook.

 As social networks are increasingly used to provide and share information and news, they have also become the focus of attention regarding so-called “disinformation campaigns” and “information warfare” in the country.
 Particularly in the wake of the 2013-2014 crisis, the Kremlin has been accused of orchestrating disinformation campaigns against the Ukrainian government and western countries by using online trolls and state-controlled online outlets such as RT (formerly known as Russia Today), Sputnik, 1st Channel, RTR, Life News, etc (see eg VoxUkraine, Singularex and Texty.org.ua studies).
 Social networks have magnified the effect of these campaigns and are still considered the primary channel to ensure the spread of this news.